-It may seem like I’m berating you here, but it’s the entrepreneur’s responsibility to make that information public.
-In practice, transparency by default means implementing public real-time dashboards, putting out regular newsletters or blog posts, and open-sourcing your code.
+It may seem like I’m berating you here, but rather it’s the entrepreneur’s responsibility to make that information public.
+In practice, this means implementing public real-time dashboards, putting out newsletters or blog posts, and open-sourcing code.

 It also may help, depending on the kind of person you are, to literally think of each task as a piece of fruit.
 Which is juicier?
 This makes it very satisfying to complete business tasks.
 If you have seed or venture capital lying around, use some to purchase a bowl of high-quality wax fruit to keep in the office as a constant reminder.

 I might make one sale per day, but if I want to scale that up to 100, it’s not going to happen in one fell swoop.
-Smaller, more frequent multipliers will give steadier growth, and are far easier to implement.
-And they add up.
+Smaller, more frequent multipliers will give steadier growth, are easier to implement, and they add up.

-If you have a system for automatically sending emails to your users when something happens on your site, ask yourself when implementing a new feature... what can the auto-mailer do here?
-Can it email my users about activity on the site?
-Can it email me about something that I need to do?
-There’s always a job for the auto-mailer.
+If you have a system for automatically sending email to your users when something happens on your site, ask yourself when implementing a new feature... what can the auto-mailer do here?
+Can it remind your users that you exist?
+Can it email you about what to focus on next?
+Can it harrass you about your metrics?
+So many jobs for the auto-mailer.

-If you don’t have one, get that lying consultant back and see if they’ll build one for you – if you can handle having that kind of scum in your life.
+If you don’t have one, get that consultant back and see if they’ll build one for you – if you can handle having that kind of person in your life.

-Well, as an entrepreneur, you probably have lots of good ideas for products that people want to buy.
+But if you're an entrepreneur, you probably have lots of products lying around.
 Is there some convoluted way to tie your blog post into one of those?
 That way, your relatively low-effort content still feeds the insatiable profit machine.
 Remember: If you're vyin' for buy-in, do a tie-in.

 Now that I’ve got some basic algorithms in place, I can start to scale up my business.
 I’m going to start digital-first — adding a multiplier to my eBook store.
 NEXT →